There are 4 classes of commercial driver’s licences in Alberta, and each one allows you to drive different types of vehicles.

 - Driver examiners can cancel the road test if they feel that you are unsafe to drive due to a physical or cognitive impairment or suspect that you are impaired by alcohol or drugs.
 If this occurs, the Road Test Permit you purchased will still be valid and can be used to reschedule your road test online through the Alberta Road Test Scheduler or in-person at an Alberta registry agent.

-Connect with Transportation Client Support Centre if you require further information:
+Connect with Transportation Client Support Centre if you require further information on driver licensing:

 Hours: 8:15 am to 4:30 pm Monday to Friday